-- Where does the greatest housing need exist in our community? - How can we set meaningful housing targets and measure progress to support the right kind of housing for all residents? - How much housing, which size and at what price point do we need to ensure that all current and future households can live in suitable, adequate and affordable housing?
+- What are the greatest housing needs in the community? - How can the Town set meaningful housing targets and measure progress to support the right kind of housing for all residents? - How much housing, which size and at what price point is required to ensure that all current and future households can live in suitable, adequate and affordable housing?